<< Yesterday

 1973 Braves slugger Hank Aaron becomes the second major leaguer to hit 700 career home runs when he goes deep off Phillies southpaw Ken Brett in the third inning of the team's 8-4 loss at Atlanta Stadium.
 Bronx Bomber Babe Ruth reached the milestone in 1934, homering off Detroit's Tommy Bridges at Briggs Stadium.

 1982 The Reds, 24 games below .500, fire manager John McNamara and ask third base coach Russ Nixon to manage the team.
-The new skipper will win only 27 games of the 70 left in the campaign, and Cincinnati will replace him after another last-place finish at the end of next season.
+The new skipper will win only 27 of the 70 games left in the campaign, and Cincinnati will replace him after another last-place finish at the end of next season.

 1988 The Red Sox suspend Jim Rice for three days for shoving manager Joe Morgan.
 The Boston outfielder became upset when the skipper pinch-hit for him, using the light-hitting shortstop Spike Owen.